 If claims about the public good motivated Hatranft's rhetoric, his motives surely included the desire to build an amenity that would enhance his own economic interests.
 Hartranft and business partner Dwight Heard began to develop property in the nearby Palmcroft plat in 1927.
-They sought to build a neighborhood that would appeal to well-heeled middle-class residents, and planned amenities accordingly.
+They sought to build a neighborhood that would appeal to well-heeled middle-class residents and planned amenities accordingly.
 These eventually included Encanto Park, complete with a nine-hole golf course, tennis courts, and a swimming pool.

-And, more broadly, Phoenix remained a primarily agricultural settlement, except for its multi-ethnic neighborhoods immediately south of the central business district.
-Moreover, prior to the city's purchase, the land for Encanto Park had been vacant property primarily for agriculture, especially for grazing animals.
+And more broadly, Phoenix remained a primarily agricultural settlement, except for its multi-ethnic neighborhoods immediately south of the central business district.
+Moreover, prior to the city's purchase, the land for Encanto Park had been vacant property primarily for agriculture, especially grazing animals.
 In letters to nearby property owners after the sale, the Phoenix City Manager informed them that "you are herewith notified that in allowing stock to graze on this land you are trespassing upon Private Property, and unless you immediately cease this trespass the City of Phoenix proposes to take the necessary legal steps to evict you."